stylersnico/abyssproject-wiki/en/debian/webservers/webserver-Debian-11.md

 # Before starting

-The idea is to start with a stable system (Debian 11) to install all the components of a fast and secure webserver (HTTP2, TLS 1.2 et 1.3 with best practices).
+The idea is to start with a stable system (Debian 11) to install all the components of a fast and secure Web Server (HTTP2, TLS 1.2 et 1.3 with best practices).

-On top of that, on the understanding that a webserver alone is useless without a website on it, we are going to install a Wordpress (because it's the most used CMS in the world at the time of the write).
+Moreover, assuming that a webserver alone is useless without a website on it, we are going to install a Wordpress (because it's the most used CMS in the world at this time).

 Here is what we are going to use:

--   Webserver : NGINX
+-   Web Server : NGINX
 -   Database Server : MariaDB
 -   PHP Engine : FastCGI Process Manager (FPM) with static governor